 A lead came in hot Tuesday.
 The rep called once.
 Called twice.
 No answer, so he moved on.
 That homeowner signed with the next guy who picked up.
 You paid for that lead.
 You never knew it died.

-Two missed calls and the lead is gone for good.
-You find out never.
+Two missed calls and the lead is gone.
+You never knew.

 4